simmerdeepkaur/Data-Journalism-Final-Project/README.md

 According to data collected by the Committee to Protect Journalists, 2,195 journalist executions have been recorded across the globe between 1992-2023.
 “Everything that is happening at the moment paradoxically makes the profession (of journalism) all the more important,” said Anna Brakha, a Europe and Central Asia researcher with CPJ.

 These journalists come from different countries and political contexts but have met the same fate of either execution or exile.
 Their journeys are a mirror to the brutal truth of the dying press freedom globally.

+# Data Diary

+## Data Analysis

+__Question 1__ How many journalist killings were committed in each country between 1992-2023?
+Which countries have overseen the most deaths?
+What position was Afghanistan on this list? <br>
+__Answer__  Iraq (253), Philippines (156) and Syria (155) oversaw the most number of killings.
+Afghanistan was number 10 on the list, with a total of 79 deaths.
+The number of deaths in each country are mentioned in the table below. <br>
+__Steps__
+* Froze the first row of the main dataset (journalists and media workers killed between 1992 and 2023). <br>
+* Sorted the data from a-z in the year column, to have the entire dataset organized year wise. <br>
+* Clicked on insert and then pivot table, making sure my cursor is on the first cell of the table, so the range of the pivot table includes the whole dataset. <br>
+* While editing the pivot table, inserted ‘full name’ in the values, because that is a unique value for each entry, since no two journalists had the same full name. <br>
+* Inserted ‘country’ in rows. <br>
+* Organized the country row by ‘descending’ order and sorted by ‘COUNTA of full name.’ <br>
+* Used COUNTA for sorting values so that the pivot table counts everything including numbers and text, and not just numeric values. <br>

+__Question 2__ How did the number of deaths and imprisonments change before, during and after the USA occupied Afghanistan, between 1992-2023? <br>
+__Answer.__ Before the US occupied the country (1992-2000) = 2 killings <br>
+During (2000-2020) = 76 <br>
+After (2021-2023) = 3 imprisonments and 5 killings. <br>
+__Steps:__
+* Inserted a new pivot table. <br>
+* Added ‘full name’ in values and summarized by ‘COUNTA.’ <br>
+* Inserted ‘country’ in rows.
+Organized by ‘ascending’ order and sorted by ‘country.’<br>
+* Inserted ‘year’ in rows.
+Organized by ‘ascending’ order and sorted by ‘year.’<br>
+* Inserted ‘status’ in rows.
+Organized by ‘ascending’ order and sorted by ‘status.’<br>
+* Selected ‘country’ in the filter option.
+Ticked off all countries, except Afghanistan.<br>
+* Next, I created a new spreadsheet and manually entered the entries of imprisonment.
+I collected this data from the CPJ website, but since there was no option to download this dataset, I manually entered it. <br>
+* Finally, I created a new table, combining the entries of both killings and imprisonment. <br>

+__Question 3.__ Which beats were the journalists covering who were targeted the most in Afghanistan?<br>
+__Answer.__ War, Politics and Human Rights (according to the data recorded; note that some entries are missing from the dataset).<br>
+__Steps:__
+* Inserted a new pivot table.<br>
+* Added ‘full name’ in values and summarized by ‘COUNTA.’<br>
+* Inserted ‘country’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Inserted ‘coverage’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Selected ‘country’ in the filter option.
+Ticked off all countries, except Afghanistan.<br>

+__Question 4.__ Which areas were the most targeted in Afghanistan?
+__Answer.__ Kabul (26 killings), Jalalabad (6 killings) and Kandahar (5 killings).
+__Steps:__
+* Inserted a new pivot table.<br>
+* Added ‘full name’ in values and summarized by ‘COUNTA.’<br>
+* Inserted ‘country’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Inserted ‘location’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Selected ‘country’ in the filter option.
+Ticked off all countries, except Afghanistan.<br>

+__Question 5.__ How were these journalists killed in Afghanistan and who killed them?
+__Answer.__
+__Steps:__
+* Inserted a new pivot table.<br>
+* Added ‘full name’ in values and summarized by ‘COUNTA.’<br>
+* Inserted ‘country’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Inserted ‘type of death’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Inserted ‘sources of fire’ in rows.
+Organized by ‘descending’ order and sorted by ‘COUNTA of full name.’<br>
+* Selected ‘country’ in the filter option.
+Ticked off all countries, except Afghanistan.<br>